daniel-salmon/make-latex/README.md

 notes using LaTeX, which let's us generate high-quality documents that include lots of mathematical scripts.
-Moreover, most journals expect your submission to be in LaTeX, so maintaining notes in LaTeX throughout the course of a research project helps make publication more seamless.
+Moreover, most journals expect your submission to be in LaTeX, so maintaining notes in LaTeX throughout the course of a research project helps make publication easier.

 To that end, this repository forms a template of some defaults I like to use for maintaining personal notes.
 It uses the [ACM's Master Article